 Predicting rookie quarterback success in the NFL is near impossible task.
 There is no such thing as a sure-fire-can’t-miss pick in the NFL Draft; in fact, you’re as likely to get a Ryan Leaf as you are a Peyton Manning.
 Even the best NFL general managers have done a consistently poor job of picking quarterbacks over the years.

 For a football card investor, this makes it really difficult to know which rookie quarterback cards to invest in.
+It’s impossible to predict whose cards will go up like Patrick Mahomes rookie cards have.
 Since I don’t like to make sports card investments without strong data backing up my decisions, I have generally shied away from buying many rookie quarterback cards.

 This year, though, there is some new data that can perhaps make rookie quarterback investment a little more certain.
 FiveThirtyEight has released a new data-driven model that appears to be a decent predictor of rookie quarterback success.
 I’m a big fan of FiveThirtyEight’s data models as most have proven to be highly accurate, so I’m going to give strong consideration to this model when evaluating which rookie quarterback cards to buy.